munificent/game-programming-patterns/book/observer.markdown

 each other without them merging into one big lump.
 It's less useful *within* a single lump of code dedicated to one feature or aspect.

-That's why it fit our example well: achievements and physics are almost entirely unrelated domains, likely implemented by different people.
+That's why it fits our example well: achievements and physics are almost entirely unrelated domains, likely implemented by different people.
 We want the bare minimum of communication between them so that working on either one doesn't require much knowledge of the other.